zuomozu/Number-Plate-Recognition-PYTHON/README.md

 Contributing

 If you want to contribute to this project, you can do so by submitting a pull request or opening an issue on the project's Github page.

+# Flow

+1. We open the video from our library and convert into frames, so we can loop throug it.
+2. We use OpenCV concepts (gradient) to find rectangle contours for the number plate from a particular region.
+3. After Finding the number plate we mask it and use easyOCR to extract the text from it.
+4.